chef/chef-web-docs/chef_master/source/plugin_knife_opc.rst

 opc user create
 =====================================================
-Creates a new user in your Chef server installation.
+Creates a new user in your Chef Infra Server installation.
 The user's private key will be returned in response.

 Syntax
 -----------------------------------------------------